“Star Wars: Young Jedi Adventures” Series Review

 Daniel J Barela

-Daniel Barela is writer for and on pop culture and is simply just a fan.
-He lives in Southern California with his family, and is never too far away from the Disneyland Resort & close enough to other pop culture happenings in the area you can find him at any event or gathering just about every month.
-Wether its supporting a new project or experience from Walt Disney Studios, Lucasfilm, or Marvel Studios and beyond you'll find him anticipating new studio announcements or theme park experiences throughout his day.
+Daniel Barela is a pop culture writer and is simply a fan.
+He lives in Southern California with his family and is never too far away from the Disneyland Resort & close enough to other pop culture happenings in the area you can find him at any event or gathering just about every month.
+Whether it's supporting a new project or experience from Walt Disney Studios, Lucasfilm, or Marvel Studios, you'll find him anticipating new studio announcements or theme park experiences throughout his day.